Back to Blog

 • At a blended billing rate of $350 per hour, those 4 hours translate to approximately $72,800 in recovered capacity per attorney per year

-The cost of a Claude Pro subscription or an enterprise API plan is a rounding error compared to these gains.
+The cost case is stark: Claude Pro at $20/month, or API access to Claude Opus 4.8 at $5 per million input tokens, is a rounding error next to legal-specific platforms (Harvey, CoCounsel, Lexis+ AI, Spellbook, Legora) that run roughly $300–$1,500+ per seat per month.
 The real cost is not adopting AI.
 It is falling behind competitors who already have.

 Getting Started: Your First Week with Claude AI